0x73746F66/stream-socket-server/README.md

 $daemon->startStreamSocketServer(function($data, $client, $server){
   // All client messages can be caught here
   // use $server to manage the stream socket server status
-  // Clients can also be disconntected via the $server
+  // Clients can also be disconnected via the $server
   // Use $client to send responses or simply return it like this;
-  return 'data processed by the app';
+  return $data;
 });
 // this line is reached only when the server is stopped exit("server terminated at ".time());
 ```

 The callback will run for every client message the socket receives, it is within this Closure you would initialise your app and based on the contents of the message payload send response/s.

+## Road map

+- Close all connected client sockets manually on `Server::stop` instead of trusting PHP object destruct which may not fire at the expected moment
+- Add capability to establish a UDP socket
+- Add an example of a standard JavaScript `WebSocket` client
+- Expose a method return a Client construct for a `Client::id`